Get The Help You Need (504) 586-5200

 Wrong site surgery: how it can happen, and its effects

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Thursday, November 6, 2014.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Thursday, November 6, 2014.
 The phenomenon of surgical errors that involve mistakes such as leaving a surgical instrument inside a patient’s body, or accidentally injuring an organ during surgery, is well known among medical and legal professionals as well as many people in the general public.
 This is easy to understand, as a surgical mistake such as leaving a clamp in a patient is often sensational enough to make the news.
-There is another kind of error that can happen in surgery that is perhaps even more striking when it occurs, but which may not be as generally well known:…
+There is another kind of error that can happen in surgery that is perhaps even more striking when it occurs, but which may not be as generally well known: a…

 Read More